javaun/circles/README.md

     }

-"keyPressed" is an I/O listener funtion looking for keyboard events. (see below)
+"keyPressed" is an I/O listener function looking for keyboard events. (see below)

 ## Now build it